flying-watermelon/blog/about.md

 * **Q**: Who are you?

     **A**: I'm Zihan.
 I love self-made stuff, although other people might think they are ugly.
-I like all the activities that can actively moving myself around, for example hiking, swimming, riding a bicycle, riding a motorcycle and driving a car.
-And I always want to see how theories work in the reality.
+Besides, I like all the activities that can actively move myself around, for example, hiking, swimming, riding a bicycle, riding a scooter, and driving a car.
+If I had the chance, I'll also try to learn how to dive, sky-dive, fly a plane, pilot a ship, pilot a spaceship, or teleport.
+Last but not least, I always want to see how theories work in reality.

 * **Q**: What is your profession?